Plessey Woods Walk Route Guide

 Route Description for Plessey Woods Walk

-Although the Plessey Woods Walk is a short and easy-going adventure, the forested paths can often become quite wet and muddy, particularly during the winter/spring seasons.
+Although the Plessey Woods Walk is a short and easy-going adventure, the forested paths in Plessey Woods can often become quite wet and muddy, particularly during the winter and spring seasons.
 Be sure to wear waterproof walking shoes if you are planning to undertake this walk during these periods.
-Additionally, this walk can become quite busy, so you will definitely want to arrive early to secure parking.
+Additionally, Plessey Woods can become quite busy, so you will definitely want to arrive early to secure parking.

-Even though this route sees a fair amount of foot traffic, the serene stretches of forest and charming riverside settings are still removed enough that you will feel as though you are truly connecting with nature.
-The paths here are easy to navigate and there are plenty of options for explorations, making this an ideal place to take the family or dogs for a fun outdoor excursion.
+Even though this route sees a fair amount of foot traffic, the serene stretches of forest and charming riverside settings in Plessey Woods are still removed enough that you will feel as though you are truly connecting with nature.
+The paths here are easy to navigate and there are plenty of options for exploration, making Plessey Woods an ideal place to take the family or dogs for a fun outdoor excursion.

 Here, the trail will bend to the southeast and bring you to a fork, at which point you will take the path on the right.
-Keeping to the right, you will make your way south through the peaceful forested expanse of Half Farm Wood to eventually pass by The Paddock and The Meadow greenspaces.
+Keeping to the right, you will make your way south through the peaceful forested expanse of Half Farm Wood to eventually pass by The Paddock and The Meadow greenspaces within Plessey Woods.

-Continuing along the trail as it runs parallel to the River Blythe, you will loop around to the northeast and continue through the tranquil forest, traversing Valley Wood before arriving at the point where Pegwhistle Burn joins the River Blythe.
-After crossing over the stream, you will keep left along the trail through Quarry Wood, once again crossing over Pegwhistle Burn to meet back up with your original path.
+Continuing along the trail as it runs parallel to the River Blyth, you will loop around to the northeast and continue through the tranquil forest, traversing Valley Wood before arriving at the point where Pegwhistle Burn joins the River Blyth.
+After crossing over the stream, you will keep left along the trail through Quarry Wood, once again crossing over Pegwhistle Burn to meet back up with your original path in Plessey Woods.

-At this point, you can either take to your own and explore the forest at your own pace, or follow your initial trail back past the visitor centre and towards the car park, having completed your adventure along the Plessey Woods Walk.
+At this point, you can either explore Plessey Woods at your own pace using the network of connecting paths, or follow your initial trail back past the visitor centre and towards the car park, having completed your adventure along the Plessey Woods Walk.

 Frequently Asked Questions